SAuroux/wca-documents/wca-regulations-2012.md

 - 7a) A competition may be held at any location, indoors or outdoors.
 - 7b) Spectators must remain at least 1.5 metres away from the competition stage when it is in use.
+[NOTE: 7b seems like it might be a challenge to enforce.
+I would be concerned if a competitor could require an extra chance at a solve if this is violated.
+Also, we often do not have an actual stage - what constitutes the "stage"?]
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
 - 7e) The competition area must be smoke-free, and must have a reasonable noise-level.
+[NOTE: Using the word "must" with "reasonable" seems problematic - who decides whether or not it is reasonable?]
 - 7f) Solving station:
   - 7f1) Definitions:
     - 7f1a) Stackmat: The Speedstacks Stackmat timer and a full-size compatible mat.